LucasMali/sd-history-slider/README.md

-# A simple history slider.
+# Stable Diffusion Webui Extension: A simple history slider.

 Similarly to that have DrawThings.ai but for AUTOMATIC 1111 Stable Diffusion Webui.